 That’s why we’ve created this article — to help you understand more about the possible risks and side effects of using Champix.
 We’ll be covering the more common Champix side effects as well as a comprehensive list of all known side effects and any more serious ones that you need to know about.

-Champix is used to help stop people smoking.
+Champix is used to help stop people from smoking.
 It is extremely effective, and as a result, a popular treatment option for those wishing to quit smoking.

 It is a prescription-only medicine, so you won’t be able to buy it over the counter at a pharmacy or supermarket.
-You usually need to see your GP, a pharmacist, or contact an NHS stop smoking service to get it.
+You usually need to see your GP, or a pharmacist, or contact an NHS stop smoking service to get it.

 Champix works by reducing cravings and blocking the effects of cigarettes.
 Find out more about Champix by reading our dedicated ‘How does Champix Work?’ page.

 Champix tablets are normally taken over the course of 12 weeks, whereby you will start on a lower Champix dose and work your way up to one 1mg tablet taken twice daily.